MooersLab/MooersLab/README.md

 Unfortunately, `typst-ts-mode` package is harder to install.

 Oh well, `typst-mode` is much easier to install and use.
-It provides syntax highlighting and entering `C-c C-p` compiles the document to PDF and displays it in your default PDF viewer almost instantly.
+It provides syntax highlighting and entering `C-c C-p` compiles the document to PDF and instantly displays it in your default PDF viewer.
 That is all of the support that I need most of the time.